 Education is core to HOPE’s philosophy of transformation.
-In fact, HOPE has expanded from their original school site in Addis Ababa to now operate 7 elementary schools and 5 high schools in locations throughout Ethiopia, with over 4,000 students enrolled.
+In fact, HOPE has expanded from its original school site in Addis Ababa to now operating 7 elementary schools and 6 high schools in locations throughout Ethiopia, with over 4,000 students enrolled.
 The selection process for the incoming students is thorough and community-based.
 The students who are selected are among the most underprivileged in their community.
-But, once a student is accepted into a HOPE school, HOPE makes every effort to ensure the success of that student.
+But, once a student is accepted into a HOPE school, we make every effort to ensure the success of that student.
 HOPE will continue to support and nurture the child until they become a self-sufficient adult through a process called the “Ladders of Hope” – a development strategy that impels a person out of the murky conditions of poverty to a life of prosperity.

 Over 4,000 students enrolled in HOPE schools